 The Labradoodle's history is a relatively recent one compared to many purebred dog breeds.
 The Labradoodle was first intentionally bred in the 1980s in Australia by Wally Conron, who aimed to create a guide dog suitable for people with allergies.
 He crossed a Labrador Retriever with a Standard Poodle, hoping to combine the Labrador's gentle temperament and trainability with the Poodle's hypoallergenic coat.
 The result was a breed with the potential to be an ideal guide and service dog while being allergy-friendly.

 One of the Labradoodle's most notable features is its coat, which can vary widely in texture and appearance.
 These dogs can have a curly, wavy, or straight coat, depending on their lineage.
-Coat colors range from cream and apricot to chocolate, black, and silver.
+Coat colours range from cream and apricot to chocolate, black, and silver.

 In terms of appearance, Labradoodles tend to have a friendly and intelligent expression.
 They often inherit the Labrador's sturdy build and the Poodle's refined features, resulting in a balanced and attractive appearance.